milllslm/SoftPrincAssignment5/README.md

 - Any member of the class that is texted a question may reply
 - If no reply is given in 10 minutes then a link to the wikipedia page for a given topic will be returned instead
 - No user should ask a new question before their previous question has been answered for the timer to work

+### Demo Use Tutorial
+Below are a set of simple steps for running the demo (or for live testing with a fake classroom)
+1. Deploy the code to AWS for integration with Twilio (see the above section on deployment)
+2. Have your participants text "add-classmate" to the Twilio number (+16159083013)
+3.
+  a.
+Have one participant (the demoer) text in a question "ask <topic> <remainder of question>"
+  b.
+The rest of the class should recieve the question if they have registered
+4.
+  a.
+After one minute has passed, have one participant text in the demo trigger for checking the timeout "check-timeouts"
+  b.
+The person who asked the question should recieve the link to the wikipedia page for their topic.
+5. If someone had already answered the question then no wiki link should have been returned.